Dr. Brae Anne McArthur

 Biography

-Dr. Brae Anne McArthur is the Director of the Psychology Clinic and an Instructor in the Department of Psychology at the University of Calgary.
+Dr. Brae Anne McArthur is the Director of the University of Calgary Psychology Clinic and an Assistant Professor (teaching) in the Department of Psychology at the University of Calgary.
 She received her Ph.D. in Clinical Psychology: Applied Developmental Emphasis from the University of Guelph and completed her internship in Clinical Child and Pediatric Psychology at Alberta Children’s Hospital.
-Dr. McArthur’s program of research focuses on understanding individual and family level risk and resiliency factors that influence child development and mental health.

 Research